I. Purpose

 III.
 Standard

-University Units are responsible for using this framework and controls to assess their unique risks, threats, vulnerabilities, and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.
+University Units are responsible for using this framework to assess their unique risks, threats, vulnerabilities, and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.

-Controls supporting this Standard include, but are not limited to:
+Functions supporting this Standard include, but are not limited to:

-NIST Cybersecurity Framework and Controls
+NIST Cybersecurity Framework 2.0

-Function | Category | Desired Outcome (Subcategory) |
+| Function | Category |

-Protect (PR) |
+| Protect (PR) |

-Data Security (PR.DS): Information and records (data) are managed consistent with the organization’s risk strategy to protect the confidentiality, integrity, and availability of information. | PR.DS-1: Data-at-rest is protected |
+Data Security (PR.DS): Data are managed consistent with the organization's risk strategy to protect the confidentiality, integrity, and availability of information |

 Full CSF Crosswalk to Controls: NIST Crosswalk